Paththini (2016 film): Plot

 The film is based on the Tamil epic Silappatikaram written by Ilango Adigal.

 More than 2000 years ago, Southern India was divided into three Tamil kingdoms, namely the Chola, Pandya, and Chera dynasties which ruled most of present-day Tamil Nadu and Kerala.
 Kannagi was born in the city of Puhar in the Chola dynasty.
 She is married to a rich baron named Kovalan.
 They lived a beautiful, long married life.
-Meanwhile, the ceremony of appointing the court dancer Madhavi as the princess of the Chola kingdom was held at this time.
+Meanwhile, the ceremony of appointing Madhavi as the court dancer of the Chola kingdom was held at this time.
 Kovalan was also invited to the ceremony among the dignitaries.

-After the appointment of Madhavi as the princess of the kingdom by the king, he gave her permission to choose anyone as her husband among the dignitaries.
+After the appointment of Madhavi as the court dancer of the kingdom by the king, he gave her permission to choose anyone as her husband among the dignitaries.
 Impressing all the participants, Madhavi chose Kovalan as her husband.
 Kovalan also began to like Madhavi because of her beautiful appearance and her talent.
 Due to this incident, the beautiful married life between Kannagi and Kovalan had been broken.
 Kovalan spends all his wealth on Madhavi.
 Kannagi finds out about Kovalan and Madhavi's relationship and breaks down.
 After her heartbreak, Kannagi is abused by youngsters.
 Kovalan's father advises Kannagi to marry someone else, but, due to her chastity, she instead waits for Kovalan to return.

 Because of her profession, Madhavi had to entertain the dignitaries who came for her.
-Her actions are not accepted by Kovalan, who mistakes her for a tawaif.
+Her actions are not accepted by Kovalan, who assumes that Madhavi loves someone else.
 Because of these reasons, disputes had been created among them and Kovalan ends his relationship with Madhavi and reunites with Kannagi.
 Kannagi forgives him and they live together happily.

-But now they are poor because Kovalan has spent all his wealth on Madhavi.
+But now they are poor because Kovalan had spent all his wealth on Madhavi.
 After all, they only have Kannagi's golden ruby-encrusted anklets which are valuable and they are subjected to the sight of the people in the city of Puhar.
 They run away from the Chola kingdom to the Pandya kingdom with the intention of living freely thereby selling Kannagi's golden anklets.

 They escaped secretly without others knowing except for Madhavi.
 She waits for them on the way off with her hostess.
 They find out that Madhavi is pregnant with Kovalan's child.
 Because of this incident, Kannagi requests Kovalan to go back for her but Kovalan refuses the request.
 At last, Kovalan and Kannagi move to the Pandya kingdom while Madhavi leaves for her home.